 Motivation and autonomy (MTC) in which a person with a high preference for personal responsibility in tackling problems is intrinsically motivated to find solutions.
 This translates in IPI into motivation to change.
 High scores on this scale point to an individual possessing a high level of intellectual curiosity.

 Challenging behaviour (CB) in which a person generates something new by challenging currently held knowledge and beliefs.
-This scale includes non-conformity and risk taking, together with social independence.
+This scale includes non-conformity and risk-taking, together with social independence.

 Adaptation (AD) in which an individual clarifies and structures information, whether to improve what already exists or to consider first principles.